griffio/spring-boot-web-nashorn/README.md

 Early access fix for: Method code too large in Babel - https://bugs.openjdk.java.net/browse/JDK-8135190

+Note:- this is also the case with Typescript https://github.com/Microsoft/TypeScript/issues/1789

-### Spring Boot with ReactJs templates with Nashorn and Kotlin beta4 (1.0.0-beta-4583)
+### Spring Boot with ReactJs templates with Nashorn and Kotlin 1.0

-React 0.14.x requires BabelJs environment to compile JSX.
+React 15.0.x requires BabelJs environment to compile JSX.
 BabelJs requires nodejs api dependencies.

 However, a stand-alone build of Babel for use in non-Node.js environments used as https://babeljs.io/docs/usage/browser/ now removed.